aGuyNamedJonas/updraft/docs/VisionValuesMission.md

 On a personal note: I hate feeling left-out - not being able to understand something.
 I never considered myself the best logical-thinker (and I have met many people who are far better at this than I am).
 And yet I love the feeling of being able to perform the complete package - have the skills to build frontends, backend, and even run this stuff in the cloud.
 It's an incredibly feeling to get to work with systems that have no problem at all bringing your app - your own creative work - to millions of users everyday.

 That's some powerful stuff we get to work with here - let's bring that same power to many more people, by removing the entry barriers for them.

-📌 TODO: Refine this one - find great resources to share here.

-**Empowerment**
-"I could never do that" "I have no idea what you're doing there" "Wow that looks incredibly hard" - I'm tired of people putting me on a pedastol (and themselves at the feet of it through that) just because they think they could never learn programming.
-I watched people having to study so much harder than I have in fields like medicine and other engineering disciplines.

-TODO